Lake Ridge, Virginia

 Call, preside over, & promote attendance at monthly committee meetings & any special meetings that may be called.

 Encourage adult leaders to get trained.

-The Secretary is responsible for keeping minutes of troop committee meetings and to handle troop correspondence.
+The Secretary is responsible for keeping minutes of troop committee meetings and handling troop correspondence.
 Duties:

 Attend all troop committee meetings; record the minutes, with special emphasis on decisions made, actions taken, and policy made.

 Transcribe and distribute copies of the minutes to all registered adult leaders as soon as possible following the committee meeting to ensure members have time to follow up on action items.

 Provide an electronic copy of meeting minutes to the troop webmaster for posting on the troop website.